WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 ## Common Collections

 Most other data types represent one specific value, but collections can contain multiple values.
-Unlike the built-in array and tuple types, the data these collections p oint to is stored on the heap, which means the amount of data does not need to be known at compile time and can grow or shrink as the program runs.
+Unlike the built-in array and tuple types, the data these collections point to is stored on the heap, which means the amount of data does not need to be known at compile time and can grow or shrink as the program runs.

 In this chapter, we'll discuss three collections that are used very often in Rust programs: